-The North Dakota SHSP identifies the following speed/aggressive driving strategies that will be pursued through SHSP implementation by stakeholders beginning in FY 2014 and using other state and federal resources yet to be determined.
+The North Dakota SHSP identifies the following speed/aggressive driving strategies that will be pursued through SHSP implementation by stakeholders beginning in FY 2015 and using other state and federal resources yet to be determined.

-- Education state and local leadership and the public on the problem of speed in North Dakota to facilitate the enactment and support of legislation to strengthen penalties such as increased fines for right-of-way and speed violations.
-(Note: This will occur through the PI&E materials developed for the TACT program.) - Strengthen speed detection and public perceived risk of being stopped and ticketed through sustained, well-publicized, highly visible speed enforcement campaigns.
-(Note: This will occur through TACT program enforcement.)

-- Address the perception of widespread speeding by heavy vehicles by first conducting a statewide assessment of commercial vehicle speeds.
+- Educate state and local leadership and the public on the problem of speed in North Dakota to facilitate the enactment and support of legislation to strengthen penalties such as increased fines for right-of-way and speed violations. - Strengthen speed detection and public perceived risk of being stopped and ticketed through sustained, well-publicized, highly visible speed enforcement campaigns. - Address the perception of widespread speeding by heavy vehicles by first conducting a statewide assessment of commercial vehicle speeds.
 In response to the assessment results, examine enforcement, safety education, and outreach safety strategies for priority regions or corridors identified as needing improvement. - Install speed signing using variable message signs in school zones once selected.